SharePoint Migrations: The Ideal vs. the Realistic

 Customized master pages in SP 2010 will lose most (if not all) of its customizations migrating to SP 2016 on-premise and SharePoint Online.

 SharePoint List Forms customized with InfoPath will lose their customizations.
-Be prepared to rebuild those.
+Be prepared to rebuild them.

 If there are a lot of itemized permissioned content throughout your SharePoint environment, this will greatly increase the time it takes for the migration of data to complete.
 Grab a Snickers.